-Overall, COVID-19 testing in Allegheny County remains inadequate, with positivity rates averaging 13 percent and ranging between 1 percent and 29 percent, which is much higher than the 5 percent benchmark recommended by the WHO.
-Increased testing, in addition to compliance with physical-distancing, mask-wearing, and other interventions to reduce community transmission, might help to lower positivity rates and reduce cases in the county.
+Overall, COVID-19 testing in Allegheny County has been adequate, with positivity rates averaging 6 percent and ranging between 1 percent and 15 percent.
+(The WHO-recommended benchmark is 5 percent.)
+Increased testing, in addition to compliance with physical-distancing, mask-wearing, and other interventions to reduce community transmission, might help lower positivity rates and reduce cases in the county.

 Table 2.
 Median Distance (Miles) and Median Travel Time (Minutes) to the Nearest Testing Site, by Vulnerability